samvera/samvera.org/README.md

 ## Developers

 This is a [NextJS application](https://nextjs.org/) and follows normal NextJS conventions.
-To do some work on the site and run the app locally, clone this repository and run the following:
+To run the app locally, clone this repository, open your terminal, and run the following commands:

 ```bash
 # PNPM (NPM alternative => https://pnpm.io/)